Swift Justice

 Swift Justice is an American detective drama television series created by Dick Wolf and Richard Albarino.
 It aired for one season on United Paramount Network (UPN) from March 13 to July 17, 1996.
 It follows former Navy SEAL Mac Swift (James McCaffrey), a private investigator who was fired from the New York City Police Department.
 He receives support from his former partner Detective Randall Patterson (Gary Dourdan) and his father Al Swift (Len Cariou).
-Completed on a limited budget, episodes were filmed on location in New York.
+Produced on a limited budget, episodes were filmed on location in New York.

-Critics noted Swift Justice's emphasis on violence, specifically in the pilot episode's opening sequence, comparing it to the crime drama The Equalizer (1985–1989) and the 1988 film Die Hard.
-UPN canceled the program after receiving complaints from viewers, advertisers, and critics of its violent scenes.
-Wolf considered the cancellation a mistake due to the show's good ratings.
+Critics noted Swift Justices emphasis on violence, specifically in the pilot episode's opening sequence, comparing it to the crime drama The Equalizer (1985–1989) and the 1988 film Die Hard.
+UPN canceled the program after receiving complaints from viewers, advertisers, and critics of its violent scenes; Wolf considered the cancellation a mistake due to the show's good ratings.
 The series was praised for its visuals and McCaffrey's performance, but criticized as being either too violent or formulaic.